-If you are heading out for Christmas and New Year celebrations please keep in mind that spiking can happen to anyone, so be aware of your surroundings and keep an eye out for each other.
+If you are heading out in the new year, please keep in mind that spiking can happen to anyone, so be aware of your surroundings and keep an eye out for each other.

 Spiking is illegally giving someone alcohol or drugs without them knowing.
 Contrary to popular belief, it is not limited to slipping a drug into someone's drink and includes: